 Ever since getting Emmett’s diagnosis, we have been reaching out to doctors and researchers to find out more about his mutation.
 There have been a small number of publications about the identification and diagnosis of PIGA-CDG patients, but so far, little to no information about treatments.
-We’ve made progress in getting that research started, but we now need your help to raise money for the research projects we’ve started, which are described below.
+We are actively working to learn more about PIGA-CDG and potential treatments, and many people have asked how they can help.
+So we put together this page to describe our ongoing projects and provide additional information on where you can donate.

 - Donate through Paypal for CDG Care.
 (Please note that a 2.2% processing fee will be taken out of all donations.
-Please add note designating PIGA Research under Special Instructions.)
+Please click on the “Donate” button on the left-hand side and make sure to add note designating PIGA Research under Special Instructions.)

 - Donate by check to CDG Care, which helps to eliminate any processing fees.
 Mail a check directly to: